Do to Covid-19 and social distancing restrictions the 2020 Gospel Music Spectacular Date has Changed

 Max has many interests outside of music.
 He loves watching football, basketball and baseball on the collect level, but when he is not on the road he especially enjoys working with his Fox Trotter Horses!
 He is also an avid reader; he loves stories of the old West.

 Max resides in Lebanon, Missouri.
-He has two children and two grandchildren.
-The light of his world are his two grandchildren Braxton Dean and Elise Mae.
+He is married to Brenda Denny Rhoades.
+He has two children and the light of his life are his three grandchildren Braxton Dean, Elise Mae, and Dottie Jo.

 Danny is also an original member of the New Horizons.
 He wears many hats in the group, such as manager, sound technician, and most important he is the tenor singer.
 Danny is known all over the country as a first-rate sound technician…he has set the stage and ran sound for many of the largest gospel singings, bluegrass festivals, and country concerts in the business.
 Danny is known for his honesty and hard work throughout the industry.